mehedi-sharif/soulspring/content/_index.md

   - title: How long before I see results?
     content: "Each client’s wellness journey is different.
-Our bio-individualized therapies provide a holistic pathway for your body to experience relief, healing, and rejuvenation as quickly as possible.  \n\nWhile vast majority of our clients feel the immediate benefits and alleviation of many symptoms, most therapy plans are implemented over a 3–6-month period.
+Our bio-individualized therapies provide a holistic pathway for your body to experience relief, healing, and rejuvenation as quickly as possible.  \n\nWhile a vast majority of our clients feel the immediate benefits and alleviation of many symptoms, most therapy plans are implemented over a 3–6-month period.
 Please know we will be with you throughout your journey, helping you to improve your overall well-being.  "